cconrad/cconrad.github.io/content/blog/2014-11-24-uninstall-asus-screen-saver.md

 comments: true
 date: 2014-11-24 20:29:59 +01:00
 date_gmt: 2014-11-24 19:29:59 +0000
-excerpt: Recently I purchased an Asus Transformer 2-in-1 / hybrid tablet/notebook.
+excerpt: Recently I purchased an Asus Transformer 2-in-1 / hybrid tablet/notebook, which came with "Asus Screen Saver".
+Here is how to uninstall it.
 header: false
 published: true
 sidebar: left